FrederickEngelhardt/modular-platform-config/README.md

 ## What this does

-- Manages your entire zsh environment with one repo
+- Manages your entire [zsh](https://en.wikipedia.org/wiki/Z_shell) environment with one repo.
-- Allows users to scale out their config
+- Allows users to save their config and share it across multiple computers and platforms
 - Provides a few example scripts.
+- Apps
+  - Organizes app configs under the apps. (e.g)
+    -  Iterm2 presets.
+    -  Android studio settings
+    -
 - Installs
   - Homebrew
   - oh-my-zsh